 Sadly, not every survey site out there is legit.
 Some are scams.

-The 3 biggest tell tale signs that a survey site is a scam:
+3 Signs that a survey site is a scam:

-• They charge you a fee to join their network.
-Um, no.
+- They charge you a fee to join their network.

 If you come across a site doing any of the above, stay away.
 You’re best off focusing on the survey sites in this article.

-To start making money today, stick with our list of the best paid online surveys.
+To start making money today, stick with our list of the best paid survey sites.

-There are a lot of options out there for taking surveys to make money.
+There are a lot of options out there for taking paid online surveys to make money.
 Don’t let yourself get overwhelmed!